Converting Gallons to Square Feet: Understanding Volume and Area

 Q: Can I convert gallons to square feet without knowing the depth?

-A: No. You absolutely need to know the depth (or height) of the liquid to make this conversion.
+A: No. Because of that, you absolutely need to know the depth (or height) of the liquid to make this conversion.
 Without the depth, you only have information about volume, not area.

 Q: What if my container has an irregular shape?